tsmolka/vagrant-vsphere-ddns/README.md

 ```

 After running `vagrant up --provider=vsphere` Vagrant will attempt to reach VM using specified domain name
-(e.g. `005056a44d89.local`) and fail if this it can not be resolved for 2 minutes.
+(e.g. `005056a44d89.local`) and fail if it can not be resolved for 2 minutes.

 ## DHCP and DNS settings